leomrocha/minibrain/sensors/image/README.md

 - Each resolution level can be moved in position, but higher resolution will always be inside the next lower resolution capture size
 - Zooming is allowed (means, changing -downsampling/upsampling- the resolution for the highest resolution part)
 - Curriculum learning will take place, from simpler to more complex tasks
-- Lower levels of the hierarchy
+- Lower levels of the hierarchy will be trained and created first.
+Hierarchies will be created on due time

 ### Steps: